 ●A tiny bit of cooking this afternoon

-For now, let’s rewind to Friday, when I had dinner with Kath at Angelica Kitchen.
+For now, let’s rewind to Friday, when I had dinner at Angelica Kitchen.
 Angelica is one of my favorite vegan restaurants.
 It’s been around for years, and the food and menu are consistently wholesome, nourishing, and delicious.
 My fave dishes include the Thai Me Up (a raw carrot and daikon dish), the curried cashew spread, the roast vegetable salad, the hearty combo bowls (wherein you can pair a grain, veggies, sea veggies, and beans in any combination you like), the Dragon bowls (basically a macro bowl) and the pantry plates (wherein you can likewise pair up cold appetizers, spreads, and salads).

 Angelica’s dips and spreads are pretty memorable, too, and I think the highlight is the restaurant’s walnut and lentil pate.
 It’s a sweet, salty, and super savory mixture of lentils, walnuts, and spices.
 I love it so much that I recently created a version of my own.
 Here’s the recipe.